cakephp/docs/en/appendices/2-5-migration-guide.rst

 CompletionShell
 ---------------

-- The CompletionShell was added.
+- The :doc:`CompletionShell </console-and-shells/completion-shell>` was added.
 It aims to assist in the creation of autocompletion libraries for shell environments like bash, or zsh.
 No shell scripts are included in CakePHP, but the underlying tools are now available.